-The estimated world-wide population for Plante (28,322) seems to be similar to that for Plant (28,281) though, in the case of Plante, this appears to be mainly a family that arrived in Canada from France, in the seventeenth century, and then proliferated greatly throughout the opportune conditions of North America.
+The estimated world-wide population for Plante (31,054) is similar to that for Plant (28,504) though, in the case of Plante, this appears to be mainly a family that arrived in Canada from France, in the seventeenth century, and then proliferated greatly throughout the opportune conditions of North America.

-The spelling Plant, on the other hand, remains most frequent in its apparent homeland of England though roughly twice as many Plants have spread widely, especially throughout the once British Empire.
+The spelling Plant, on the other hand, remains most frequent in its apparent homeland of England though slightly more Plants have spread widely, especially throughout the once British Empire.

 Possible links between the main English Plant family and the living name Plante in western France are untested.
 Though none in France has (as yet) been tested, the Y-DNA evidence indicates that the French-Canadian Plante family is not genetically related down intact male lines to the English Plant family; it is not as yet clear whether this discontinuity arose before or after the formation of the Plant(e) name(s) but the French name may well have arisen independently of the main English Plant family.

-No one with the spelling Planta has yet been Y-DNA tested.
-Planta might hence represent a genetically distinct family or perhaps, unlike Plant and Plante, not be predominantly one family.
+No-one with the spelling Planta has yet been Y-DNA tested.
+Planta might hence represent a genetically distinct family or perhaps, unlike Plant and Plante, it might not be predominantly just one family.

 This map was produced with the My Maps feature of Google Maps.
 Futher details of the DNA results are given elsewhere on this website.
 The spelling Plant is discussed further under USA and Plante under Canada.